-Planning Priority 1 Ensure infrastructure aligns with current needs and future growth Measure Appropriate Infrastructure projects identified by location to meet the forecasted population, housing and employment targets.
-Land use development and public transport efficiency to meet the 30-minute-city concept.
-Continue advocacy and partnership with state agencies to meet the shortfall of infrastructure in the Hawkesbury.
-Timeframe Actions On-Going 1.1 - Monitor and report project delivery status and continue investigating and prioritising infrastructure shortfall delivery.
-1.2 - Council will work with Transport for NSW and RMS to ensure that transport decisions enables and supports liveability, employment and long term community outcomes.
-1.3 - Council will advocate for efficient bus routes between Blacktown, Rouse Hill, Windsor, Richmond, St Marys and Penrith.
-Short Term 1.4 - Identify the shortfall of infrastructure to meet the social, economic and environmental needs of the growing community.
-1.5 - Investigate the funding opportunities to bridge the infrastructure gap.
-Prepare/Review Council's Capital Works Program.
-1.6 - Council will investigate on-demand bus service with private providers to serve the remote communities of the LGA.
-Short - Medium Term 1.7 - Prioritise and lock infrastructure projects in the Delivery program.
-1.8 - Deliver projects through Operational Plan.
+- 1.1 Monitor and report project delivery status and continue investigating and prioritising infrastructure shortfall delivery. - 1.2 Council will work with Transport for NSW to ensure that transport decisions enable and support liveability, employment and long term community outcomes. - 1.3 Council will work with Transport for NSW to provide efficient bus routes between Blacktown, Rouse Hill, Windsor, Richmond, St Marys and Penrith. - 1.4 Identify the shortfall of infrastructure to meet the social, economic and environmental needs of the growing community. - 1.5 Investigate the funding opportunities to bridge the infrastructure gap.
+Prepare/Review Council's Capital Works Program. - 1.6 Council will work with Transport for NSW and private providers to investigate on-demand bus services with private providers to service the remote communities of the LGA.

+- 1.7 Prioritise and lock infrastructure projects in the Delivery program. - 1.8 Deliver projects through Operational Plan.

-Planning Priority 2 Form partnership with stakeholders and agencies.
-Measure • Stronger partnership with stakeholders and agencies where collaborated projects are delivered on time.
-Timeframe On-Going Actions 2.1 - Form partnership and collaborate with stakeholders to ensure efficient and expedited delivery of infrastructure in the Hawkesbury.
-2.2 - Continue lobbying for infrastructure for efficient public transport to meet the 30 minute city concept.
-2.3 - Continued advocacy and lobbying with State agencies to undertake STEM standard pilot projects in the Hawkesbury LGA.
+Form partnerships with stakeholders and agencies.

+• Stronger partnership with stakeholders and agencies where collaborated projects are delivered on time.

+- 2.1 Form partnerships and collaborate with stakeholders to ensure efficient and expedited delivery of infrastructure in the Hawkesbury. - 2.2 Council will work with Transport for NSW to provide infrastructure and services for efficient public transport to meet the 30 minute city concept. - 2.3 Council will work with State agencies to investigate potential STEM standard pilot projects in the Hawkesbury LGA.